devlinjunker/JS-Fun/NOTES/test.md

 ## Contract Testing

 Pact and PactJS for Microservice contract testing, define what you expect endpoint to return and will also help you test that your expectations from endpoint will be met.

+## Test Doubles
+Generic term for any kind of pretend object used in place of a real object for testing purposes

+**Dummy** objects are passed around but never actually used.
+Usually they are just used to fill parameter lists.
+**Fake** objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an in memory database is a good example).
+**Stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
+**Spies** are stubs that also record some information based on how they were called.
+One form of this might be an email service that records how many messages it was sent.
+**Mocks** are objects pre-programmed with expectations which form a specification of the calls they are expected to receive.

+ - Avoid mocks in favor of stubs and spies
+ - Look into Fakes
+ - Don't focus on internal expectations
+  - Do I use it to test functionality that appears, or could appear, in the requirements document?
+If no, it’s a smell of white-box testing.